kilipan/nasin-toki/README.md

 We use *loan words* like any other modifier:
 `ma Kanata li suli` - "The land called Kanada is big."
-`lipu kulupu Wikipesija li sona mute` - "The community-document Wikipedia knows a lot."
+`lipu kulupu Wikipesija li sona e ijo mute` - "The community-document Wikipedia knows a lot of things."

 ### negation
-To negate the a phrase, just append the word `ala`.
+To negate a phrase, just append the word `ala`.

 Examples:
 `mi pali ala` - "I will not work."